linroger/FinanceCompendium/II. Economics/History and Crises/Note on Long-term Capital Management, L.P. HBP.md

 aliases:
 - Long-Term Capital Management
 - LTCM Case Study
-tags: null
-key_concepts: null
 parent_directory: II.
 Economics/History and Crises
 cssclasses: academia
 title: Long-Term Capital Management, L.P.
 (A)
-linter-yaml-title-alias: Long-Term Capital Management, L.P.
-(A)
 primary_tags:
+- long term capital management
-- fund faced capital requirements
+- hedge fund crisis
+- arbitrage trading strategies
-- convergence ltcm larger trades
+- convergence trades
-- ltcm regulated financial
-- firm future fund
 secondary_tags:
-- long term capital management
+- fixed income arbitrage
+- relative value trading
-- ltcm 1997 fund risk
+- risk management failure
-- fund ltcm received
-- ltcm principals employees investors
-- firms exhibit ltcm
+- financial market disruption
+- quantitative trading models
-- ltcm estimates fund liquidity
+- leverage and liquidity
-- ltcm took long position
-- capital requirements se ltcm
-- reasons ltcm did disclose
-tags_extracted: '2025-12-18T00:12:51.658696'
+- regulatory oversight
+- institutional investors
+- proprietary trading
+- market microstructure
 ---

 # Long-Term Capital Management, L.P.
 (A)

 In September 1997, the principals at Long-Term Capital Management, L.P.
 (LTCM) were considering the firm's future.
-The fund that LTCM managed, Long-Term Capital Portfolio, L.P. ("the Fund"), had commenced operations with  \$1 billion of capital in early 1994, and had subsequently raised an additional\$ 2 billion.
+The fund that LTCM managed, Long-Term Capital Portfolio, L.P. ("the Fund"), had commenced operations with  \$1 billion of capital in early 1994, and had subsequently raised an additional \$2 billion.
 After three and a half years of investment returns that far exceeded even the principals' expectations, the Fund's net capital now stood at \$6.7 billion.
 The principals' personal share of this capital had risen from \$146 million to \$1.6 billion.
 Due to the limitations imposed by available market liquidity, the principals recognized that it would be impractical to increase position sizes commensurate with the performance-induced increase in capital.
 Consequently, they believed it would be difficult to sustain high rates of return on the current capital base, and had to consider whether it was a prudent and opportune moment to return capital to the Fund's investors.

 # Background on LTCM